International Club Crosby: History and background

 The original American fan club, called Club Crosby, was formed in 1936 and Cecilia Joseph of North Vassalboro, Maine was the first club president.
 Dues were 50 cents per year in the US and 75 cents overseas.
 A journal called BINGANG was distributed at quarterly intervals and it averaged 10 pages per issue.
 Both Bing Crosby and his brother Larry supported the club with letters and information.
 In the summer 1939 issue Crosby even penned an editorial called "Keeping Your Feet on the Ground."
-After WWII, Ruth Ness of Miami, Florida became president.
+After World War II, Ruth Ness of Miami, Florida became president.
 Gord Atkinson founded the Canadian branch of the club in 1947.
 The following year a branch was formed in Australia with Barbara Doggett of Sydney as president and by 1951 the branch also had members in New Zealand and was known as The Southern Cross branch.

 In 1951, Paramount Pictures issued a special souvenir issue of BINGANG in conjunction with the release of the Crosby film Mr. Music.
 It was distributed in the lobby of the Paramount Theater in New York at the premiere of the film.

 In 1957, Rena Albanesi of Bridgeport, Connecticut became president, a post she was to hold for 13 years.
 She was in regular contact with Crosby by letter and he and his brother Larry kept the club informed about his activities.
 After her resignation in 1971, her role was taken over by Priscilla Koernig of San Francisco and Pat Sullivan of Chico, California who jointly guided the club until 1980.
 During their years of leadership, Priscilla and Pat met with Bing Crosby personally during his annual Pro-Am Golf Tournament to interview him for the journal and update the membership on his activities.
 Pat Sullivan liaised regularly with the Crosby fan club in the UK.

 In 1980, Al Sutton of Sacramento.
 California became the president of the club and editor of BINGANG.
 By then the journal had become a bi-annual publication of 50+ pages.
 In 1987, Mark Scrimger of Parma, Michigan, an avid collector of everything Crosby, became president and he was supported by Wayne Martin of Kirkwood, Missouri who acted as vice-president and editor.
 Under the leadership of Al, Mark and Wayne, BINGANG evolved into a highly regarded publication featuring detailed research on the major aspects of Crosby's life and career.
-Following some 56 years of publication in various formats, BINGANG was amalgamated with the British-produced BING magazine in 2003, after the merger of the American and British fan clubs to form the International Club Crosby.
+Following some 66 years of publication in various formats, BINGANG was amalgamated with the British-produced BING magazine in 2003, after the merger of the American and British fan clubs to form the International Club Crosby.
 An index to the articles appearing in BINGANG from 1979 to 2003 can be found on the BING magazine website.